Construction Updates

 This project is part of the PSE&G Gas System Modernization Program (GSMP) to replace aging cast iron and unprotected steel gas mains in order to support a safe, clean and reliable gas system.
 The mains and services will be replaced with stronger, more durable materials which are less likely to have leaks and release methane gas.
 The new elevated pressure systems also enable the installation of excess flow valves that dramatically reduce gas flow if a service line is damaged and provides better support for the use of high-efficiency appliances.

-There are no construction work activities or traffic management anticipated for the week of Monday, May 20, 2024, through Friday, May 24, 2024.
+There are no work activities or traffic management scheduled for the week of Monday, July 15, 2024, to Friday, July 19, 2024.

 No items found.